getify/Functional-Light-JS/ch2.md

 The FP-related benefit of using an object destructuring to pass in potentially multiple arguments is that a function that only takes one parameter (the object) is much easier to compose with another function's single output.
 Much more on that later.

 Recall that the term arity refers to how many parameters a function expects to receive.
 A function with arity of 1 is also referred to as a unary function.
 In FP, we'll want our functions to be unary whenever possible, and sometimes we'll even use a variety of functional tricks to transform a function of higher arity to a unary form.

+**Note:** In Chapter 3, we'll revisit this named-argument destructuring trick to deal with annoying issues around parameter ordering.

 ### Functions Varying By Input